riccardolops/deep_learning_model-mesh_generation/README.md

 Execute `main.py` with these 3 configs in this order to reproduce our results

 ## Checkpoints
+To do:
-Download the pre-trained checkpoints [here](https://ditto.ing.unimore.it/maxillo/download/checkpoints)
+Download the pre-trained checkpoints [here](http://www.example.com/)

 ### experiment.yaml